Afro-Brazilians: Slavery

-Origins of Blacks in Brazil
+Origins of Blacks

+The Trans-Atlantic Slave Trade Database project estimated that, during the slave trade, 4,821,126 Africans disembarked in Brazil.
+After thorough analyses in Africa and the Americas, researchers were able to trace the origins of the Africans brought to Brazil.
+About 70% of the slaves disembarked in Brazil came from Central-Western Africa.
+Today, this region includes the countries of Angola, the Republic of the Congo, and the Democratic Republic of the Congo.

 The Africans brought to Brazil belonged to two major groups: the West African and the Bantu people.
 The West Africans mostly belong to the Yoruba people, who became known as the "nagô".
-The word derives from ànàgó, a derogatory term used by the Dahomey to refer to Yoruba-speaking people.
-The Dahomey enslaved and sold large numbers of Yoruba, largely of Oyo heritage.
+The word derives from ànàgó, a term used by the Dahomey to refer to Yoruba-speaking people.
+The Dahomey enslaved and sold a large number of Yoruba people, largely of Oyo heritage.
+Consequently, Yoruba slaves in Brazil were given the label nago as an ethnic marker.
 Slaves descended from the Yoruba are strongly associated with the Candomblé religious tradition.
-Other slaves belonged to the Fon people and other neighboring ethnic groups.
+Other slaves from the Bight of Benin belonged to the Fon people and other neighboring ethnic groups such as the Ewe, Aja, and Mina.
 Bantu people were mostly brought from present-day Angola and the Congo, most belonging to the Bakongo or Ambundu ethnic groups.
-Bantu slaves were also taken from the Shona kingdoms of Zimbabwe and coastal Mozambique.
-They were sent in large scale to Rio de Janeiro, Minas Gerais, and Northeastern Brazil.
+Bantu slaves were also taken from coastal Mozambique, which were largely Makua people.
+They were sent in large scale to Rio de Janeiro, Minas Gerais.
+The Yoruba and other peoples from the Bight of Benin (such as the Fon, Ewe, Aja, and Mina) were sent, as for as Northeastern Brazil, particularly Bahia.